-The University of Oxford and the University of Edinburgh undertake a joint annual undergraduate admissions Fall Tour each year in locations around the United States.
+The University of Oxford undertakes a Spring and Fall Tour each year in locations around the United States.

 Oxford University is world-renowned for outstanding teaching and research.
 As the oldest English-speaking university in the world, Oxford has long attracted and recruited the brightest students to its beautiful city.
 Alumni include President Bill Clinton, scientist Sir Stephen Hawking and author Philip Pullman.

 We are a collegiate university, allowing students to be part of a close-knit academic and social community.
 International students from around 140 countries make up 17% of our undergraduate student body.
 One prestigious opportunity for students wishing to start a second undergraduate degree or Masters course is the Rhodes Scholarship.
 Each year, 32 US citizens become Rhodes Scholars and take degree courses at Oxford University.